arael/moodle_rsd/RSD_Specification.md

 ## The Problem

-> Communicating with services requires knowledge about the serivce whereabouts and settings.
+> Communicating with services requires knowledge about the service whereabouts and settings.
 > Specifically, discovering the "Path To Service" setting, but more generally where to point for services is a common issue.

 From [RSD specification 1.0.0](https://github.com/danielberlinger/rsd).